Marmelodov/PromptCrafter-API/docs/tutorials/search-prompts.md

 # Tutorial: Search for prompts

-Find prompts in your library by sending a `GET /search` request.
-This endpoint performs a case-insensitive search across the `title`, `content`, and `tags` of all prompts you own, making it easy to find the exact instructions you need.
+This guide shows you how to search your prompt library.
+Use `GET /search` to performs a case-insensitive search across the `title`, `content`, and `tags` of all prompts you own, making it easy to find the exact instructions you need.
 Systematically searching your library allows you to:

 - **Find and reuse existing work:** A teammate needs to draft an apology email.
 They can search for `customer apology email` to find and adapt a high-quality prompt someone else has already perfected.
 - **Discover prompts for new tasks:** You're building a new feature that summarizes articles.
 Search your team's library for `summary` or `tldr` to find relevant prompts to use as a starting point.